UAIG/cda-client/README.md

 | merged_connection.pool.ActiveConnections | A CachedGauge, refreshed on demand at 1 second resolution, indicating the number of active (in-use) connections in the pool. |
 | merged_connection.pool.PendingConnections | A CachedGauge, refreshed on demand at 1 second resolution, indicating the number of threads awaiting connections from the pool. |

-###CDA load process metrics
+### CDA load process metrics

-The CDA client produces a number of metrics that are specific for the CDA "merged" data load process.
+The CDA client collects metrics for the TableReader and additional metrics that are specific for the CDA "merged" data load process.
 For more information on the metrics types, see the [Dropwizard Metrics](https://metrics.dropwizard.io) documentation.

 | Metric | Type | Description |
 |--------|------|-------------|